How Many Volunteer Hours for Medical School Is Enough?

 Your interviews?
 This is where emotional maturity makes or breaks you.
 It’s not enough to say, “I volunteered at a hospital.”
 You need to articulate what it meant—what you learned and how it contributes to the overall narrative about who you are.
 And if you haven’t done the internal work—if those hours didn’t really move you—it’s going to show.

 We’ve seen it firsthand.
 One of our students got seven interviews—two acceptances, five rejections.
 Another had 10 interviews—five acceptances, five waitlists.
 The difference?
 The second student knew how to communicate his story with clarity and emotional intelligence.
-His volunteer work wasn’t just something he did—it was something he grew through.
+His volunteer hours weren’t just something he did—it was something he grew through.

 The first student, though bright and accomplished, stumbled.
 He couldn’t clearly explain how his experiences shaped him.
 His answers felt vague and disconnected.
 And it cost him.